Potted History

 Clare Lamy

-Although Clare lives on the other side of the country, she has recently started working with us via the wonders of modern technology.
-Her keen attention to detail is helping us stay organised and ensure that your commission requests are dealt with.
-Clare is also a hard-working midwife with the NHS who fits her work with us around her midwifing and her family.
+Although Clare lives on the other side of the country, she is a vital component of making the cogs of Potted History turn, thanks to the wonders of modern technology.
+Her keen attention to detail keeps us organised and ensures your commission requests are handled smoothly.